karpfish2/SmallOLED-PCMonitor/README.md

 https://makerworld.com/en/models/2051935

 Be aware that there are different sizes of the same OLED screen on aliexpress.
-Im using this one (do not purchase dual color, it won't work): https://aliexpress.com/item/1005006262908701.html
+Im using this one "Original" version (do not purchase dual color, it won't work): https://aliexpress.com/item/1005006262908701.html

 ESP32-C3 SuperMini: